JC01111/Xlab-lab/_members/1_Jay_Chen.md

   google-scholar: sqF113wAAAAJ&hl=en&authuser=1
 ---
 <!-- Personal description goes here -->
 Hi, I'm Jay.
-I just graduated from UC Berkeley in B.A.
+I graduated from UC Berkeley in B.A.
 Computer Science.
 I am the web developer of this website.
 I contributed in several researches and developed some tools during experiments.